 SCHG Dividend Calculator

 Schwab U.S. Large-Cap Growth ETF — Project your returns with dividend reinvestment (DRIP).
-Current yield: 0.41% (quarterly).
+Pays quarterly.

 SCHG is a passive index fund that tracks the Schwab U.S. Large-Cap Growth.
 The dividends you receive come from the underlying companies in the index — when Apple, Microsoft, Johnson & Johnson, and the other S&P 500 constituents pay their quarterly dividends, the fund collects them and passes them through to you.